 Scrum is a framework for developing and sustaining complex products.
-Watch the short video below from the Scrum Alliance to get a quick introduction to Scrum.
+Watch this short video to get a quick introduction to Scrum.

 Scrum (n): A framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.